LiveRamp/factable/README.rst

 Each VTable consumer Shard reads row-keys and aggregates from its assigned DeltaEvents partition, and aggregates updates to row-keys into its local store.
-Shard stores are configured to run regular RocksDB compactions, and a compaction filter is used to enforce view retention policies and removal of dropped views.
+Shard stores are configured to run regular RocksDB compactions, and a compaction filter is used to enforce view retention policies and the removal of dropped views.
 As DeltaEvents are mapped to partitions on row-key when written, each shard store will generally hold a non-overlapping and uniformly-sized subset of view rows (with the caveat that changing DeltaEvent partitioning can result in a small